MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 4. Select **Publish** to save your changes.

-### Search behavior in Copilot for Sales add-in for Outlook
+### Search behavior in Copilot for Sales for Outlook

 Key field settings affect the results when sellers search for connected records in Dynamics 365.
 In Dynamics 365, the search behavior for connected records depends on the quick find view.
 Make sure that the key fields you select for the mini view exist in the [quick find view](/dynamics365/customerengagement/on-premises/customize/choose-and-configure-columns?view=op-9-1&preserve-view=true), otherwise, the search list won’t show them.
 In Salesforce, the search is performed on the name and the additional fields selected for the mini view.